2013 – Current

 - Tax Researchers are available at the front window areas to provide a more accessible customer-service environment.

-- Worked with the county manager to design and provide office signs to direct Taxpayers to a quicker route to get to the office.
+- Worked with the former county manager to design and provide office signs to direct Taxpayers to a quicker route to get to the office.

 - Developed internal procedures for office security, “best practices” and efficiency.